-Knowing and describing the baseline - the present situation before an intervention begins - is essential to make credible and meaningful assessments on progress and achievements.
+Knowing and describing the baseline, i.e. the present situation before an intervention begins, is essential to make credible and meaningful assessments on progress and achievements.
 Without knowing the starting point, we cannot measure progress.
-Measuring and reporting on results should focus on the effects an intervention has had for the intermediaries or end beneficiaries.
+Measuring and reporting on results should focus on the effects an intervention has had for the direct target group or end beneficiaries.

 If an institution carries out awareness-raising an campaign, it is the effects of the campaign that count.
-While it is important to measure how many people reached were bv the campaign (output), it is even more important to measure how many have increased their knowledge (outcome).
+While it is important to measure how many people were reached by the campaign (output), it is even more important to measure how many have increased their knowledge (outcome).